Corzalite/Homework-22/README.md

 # Homework-22

 Using originally Google collab, which at times can be annoying.
-We researched and quriered the prices, ran ratings of differents homes.
+We researched and quriered the prices, ran ratings of differents homes and practiced the methods of partitioning data instances.